thillux/rand_jitterentropy/linux-crng-ioctl/README.md

-This crate implements Rust wrappers for Linux Kernel CRNG ioctls.
+This crate implements Rust wrappers for Linux Kernel CRNG ioctls and proc files.